guillaume-petit/personal-data/README.md

 npm run server:dev
 ```

 This will start the backend server with nodemon, which automatically restarts the server when changes are detected.
-Nodemon is configured to ignore the db.json file to prevent restart loops that could occur when the database is updated.

 ## Usage